tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 {:id="GoogleSheets.FinishedAddRow"} FinishedAddRow(*rowNumber*{:.number})
 : The callback event for the [`AddRow`](#GoogleSheets.AddRow) block, called once the values on the table have been updated.
+Additionally, this returns the row number for the new row.

 {:id="GoogleSheets.FinishedRemoveCol"} FinishedRemoveCol()
 : The callback event for the [`RemoveCol`](#GoogleSheets.RemoveCol) block, called once the